Radar-Camera Fusion for Object Detection and Semantic Segmentation in Autonomous Driving: A Comprehensive Review

 Based on the Time of Flight (TOF) principle, the radar sensor calculates the range from the object by the time difference between the transmitted and reflected signals.
 Based on the Doppler principle, when there is a relative movement between the emitted electromagnetic wave and the detected target, the frequency of the returned wave differs from that of the emitted wave.
 Thus, the target's relative velocity to the radar can be measured using this frequency difference.
-Leveraging the array signal processing method, the azimuth angle is calculated by the phase difference between the chirps reflected from the parallel RX antennas.
-Since RX antennas of traditional 3D (range, Doppler velocity and azimuth angle) radar sensors are only lined up in a 2D direction, targets are only detected in 2D horizontal coordinates without vertical height information.
+Leveraging the array signal processing method, the azimuth angle is calculated using the signal's phase difference between parallel antennas.
+Since the receivers of traditional 3D (range, Doppler velocity and azimuth angle) radar sensors are only lined up in a 2D direction, targets are only detected in 2D horizontal coordinates without vertical height information.
 Recently, with advancements in radar technologies, 4D (range, Doppler velocity, azimuth angle and elevation angle) radar sensors have been developed with antennas arranged horizontally and vertically, enabling the measurement of elevation information.
 In addition, 4D is often represented as x, y, z coordinates and Doppler velocity.